-Deadline for filing a claim Type of claim Deadline to file Dental Plan A and B claims 1 year following the date the claim was incurred Vision claims under the free family dental/vision benefits • Notice must be filed within 20 days of the date of the claim (or as soon as possible). • Proof of loss must be received within 90 days of the date of the claim (or as soon as possible).
-Davis Vision claims 365 days following the date the claim was incurred Life insurance Within a reasonable amount of time AD&D insurance Written notice must be received within 31 days of loss (or as soon as possible).
-Written proof of loss must be received within 90 days of loss (or as soon as possible).
-Other deadlines may apply the source of divisional AD2 D income a here for a soon. to your additional AD&D insurance benefits-your insurance certificate provides more information.
+Deadline for filing a claim Type of claim Deadline to file Dental PPO claims and dental claims under the free family dental/vision benefits 1 year following the date the claim was incurred Vision claim under the free family dental/vision benefits • Notice must be filed within 20 days of the date of the claim (or as soon as possible). • Proof of loss must be received within 90 days of the date of the claim (or as soon as possible).
+Vision+ claim 365 days following the date the claim was incurred Life insurance Within a reasonable amount of time AD&D insurance • Written notice must be received within 31 days of loss (or as soon as possible). • Written proof of loss must be received within 90 days of loss (or as soon as possible).
+Other deadlines may apply to your additional AD&D insurance benefits-your insurance certificate provides more information.
+All other claims- Including basic vision claims, and short-term disability claims 18 months following the date the claim was incurred